My name is Chris Howard and I make things

 It was at MIT in 2009 where I was provoked into bettering the world using the force of startups and entrepreneurship.

 Much since then has been a blur.

-I have had the delight to be a part of the founding team of over 7 companies,and had the pleasure to lead 3 of them.
-All have been venture-backed and all have either been successfully acquired or continue to go strong.
-I humbly represent some of the world’s most influential organizations in entrepreneurship for the purpose of challenging common beliefs with culture and the arts.
+I have had the delight to be a part of the founding team of half a dozen companies and had the pleasure to lead 3 of them.
+All have been venture-backed and all but one have either been successfully acquired or continue to go strong.
+I humbly represent some of the world’s most influential organisations in entrepreneurship for the purpose of challenging common beliefs with culture and the arts.
 I work closely with cultural icons from the world of food & music to help their cultural movements come to life through the power of startups.
 I infrequently teach my skills to the underdogs of society – empowering those with new and novel ideas & backgrounds to benefit from what ‘being a founder’ can do for their careers.
 For my sins, I sometimes charge hideous amounts of money to large corporations for my help in bringing their world closer to the world of startups, founders, and entrepreneurship.

 But my life is far more enriched than simply founding companies and helping others do so.
 I have a wonderful wife who has helped me bring a new tiny human into the world.
 I regularly host rather lavish and completely over-the-top supper clubs for friends, family, and the local community of Earlsfield in London.
 I am also the co-founder of a (rather rubbish) American BBQ team.
 And I am regularly seen embarrassing myself at open-mic nights doing various covers of 90’s classics many wish to forget!